Jiangxi Soviet: Policy

-By 1930, Deng Zihui's experiments with land reform in Minxi had been widely disseminated in Communist Party publications and became an important point of reference for the Jiangxi Soviet's land policies from 1931 to 1934.
+By 1930, Deng Zihui's experiments with land reform in Minxi had been widely disseminated in CCP publications and became an important point of reference for the Jiangxi Soviet's land policies from 1931 to 1934.

 The constitution of the Jiangxi Soviet endorsed separation of church and state.

+In opposition to traditional arranged marriage customs, the laws of the Jiangxi Soviet protected freely chosen marriage.
+These laws became a model for marriage laws in other CCP-controlled areas.